crcn/tandem-old/packages/paperclip-react-compiler/README.md

 */
 ```

-> This is based on the TODO example app in the `examples/` folder
+> This is based on the TODO example app in the `examples/` folder.